Awilonk/OnBoardSDK_STM32/README.md

 "DJI Assistant".
 ![硬件串口](image/硬件串口.png)
 ##Getting Start
->The first connection between stm32f4 and M100 **MUST** use DJI GO and remote control.[More about activate](https://developer.dji.com/cn/onboard-sdk/documentation/ActivationGuide/)
+>The first connection between stm32f4 and M100 **MUST** use your mobile device and remote control.[More about activate](https://developer.dji.com/cn/onboard-sdk/documentation/ActivationGuide/)
 >After the first activate,a VIRTUAL REMOTE CONTROL can take the place of remote control.

 ###How to operate